 The Bonds are general obligations of the District, and the District has the power, is obligated and covenants to cause to be levied ad valorem taxes upon all property within the District subject to taxation by the District, without limitation of rate or amount, for the payment when due of the principal of and interest on the Bonds.
 See "THE BONDS - Security for the Bonds" and "THE DISTRICT" herein.
-All such ad valorem taxes will be collected by the County and transferred by the County directly to the Paying Agent (defined below) for payment of the Bonds.

 In addition, pursuant to Section 32127 of the District Law, the District is required to use moneys in its maintenance and operation fund whenever ad valorem taxes are insufficient to pay such principal and interest.